ChiaraZizza/Sounds-of-Sorting/README.md

 # Sounds-of-Sorting

 Description: This code builds both a visualizer and audibilizer for various sorting algorithms utilizing list implementations.
-It was written using Java.
+It was written in Java using the Eclipse IDE.

 Contributors: Ella Nicolson and Chiara Zizza